camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 The first message creates a new process instance.
 The following messages are correlated to the same process instance if they have the same correlation key.

-When the instance is ended and messages with the same correlation key are not correlated yet, a new process instance is created.
+When the instance ends and messages with the same correlation key are not correlated yet, a new process instance is created.

 ### Single instance

-**Problem**: create exactly one instance of a process
+**Problem**: Create exactly one instance of a process

 **Solution**: